+Site allocated through Policy OR1

 H1 (Harlaston 1) Site area (Ha) 1.88

 Approximate dwelling yield 24

-Creer Capeyer Database Right and Lindead Dated Caucel Linears to 1997/18 The site is located to the south of the consists of a number of large agrice farm house.
+- Concerninger Dates in the Diff.
+Linke Date: Cause is 100718 The site is located to the south of consists of a number of large agri farm house.
 0

-- Tree preservation orders within and adjacent to the site boundary will need to be considered and accommodated within the design of any proposals. - Scheme should be designed to take account of the edge of village location and manage the transition from urban to rural.
+- Design and scale of development to be considered in the context of the site's location within the conservation area and listed building within the site boundary. - Tree preservation orders within and adjacent to the site boundary will need to be considered and accommodated within the design of any proposals. - Scheme should be designed to take account of the edge of village location and manage the transition from urban to rural.